nfdi4plants/ARC-specification/ARC specification.md

 All metadata references to files or directories located inside the ARC MUST follow the following patterns:

-- The `general pattern`, which is universally applicable and SHOULD be used is to specify the path relative to the ARC root.
+- The `general pattern`, which is universally applicable and SHOULD be used to specify the path relative to the ARC root.

 - The `folder specific pattern`, which MAY be used only in specific metadata contexts:
   - Data nodes in `isa.assay.xlsx` files: The path MAY be specified relative to the `dataset` sub-folder of the assay